 Emailing is a powerful tool that helps to keep in touch with patients who have previously visited the clinic.

 Prepare a series of emails, tell the recipients about the brand-new service and how it differs from traditional medicine.
 Remind them that every patient needs to undergo a medical examination every year.
-Mention that you have started a blog in which you publish useful information about healthcare system.
+Mention that you have started a blog in which you publish useful information about the healthcare system.

 Try to keep within 1-2 letters.
 They will remind patients about your center and help build trust in telemedicine.
 You can also create personalized promotional offers.